ar-ushi/portfolio-v2/static-content/positions/Maclagan.md

     display: inline;
 }
 </style>
-- Started a literary newsletter under The English Editorial Board.
-- Manage a team of 10+ people for a monthly release of Maclagan.
+- Heading a team of 15+ members to supervise the monthly publication of the newsletter.
-- Worked extensively for Maclagan involving ideating themes and concepts, writing articles, editing the articles that came in and designing the whole newsletter with my team.
-- Recently reached a milestone of 200 reads in a singular month.
+- Formulated marketing strategies leading to <p class="bold-primary">a boost in viewership by 150% </p> in the latest edition.

 <a href="https://issuu.com/thevista-pec">
 <h6 class="bold-primary" >Check out Maclagan</h6>